Beyond the Book

 This seasonal program builds on the Books from Birth program, an initiative with Imagination Library that mails a new book a month to children ages 0-5 in D.C.
 Beyond the Book, generously funded by the DC Public Library Foundation, is a city-wide reading and learning club for developing readers, children in kindergarten through third grade, that engages Books from Birth graduates as well as children across D.C. around a carefully selected title along with fun and educational learning activities that will deepen their understanding and enjoyment of the book as well as build their reading skills.

 Join the Beyond the Book Club!Children in kindergarten through third grade across the District are invited to sign up for Beyond the Book!
-To sign up for Beyond the Book, visit your neighborhood library.
+To sign up for Beyond the Book, visit your neighborhood library or fill out the form embedded below.
+Once you sign up you can stop by your neighborhood library to pick up your membership card.

 Your membership includes: